ccy05327/SDD/Topic 1/README.md

   - OK/Bad, processing things in similar ways but very different context (communicational cohesion not met)

-- **Procedural**: the tasks performed by a software momdule _all contribute to a given program procedure, such as an interation or decision process_
+- **Procedural**: the tasks performed by a software module _all contribute to a given program procedure, such as an iteration or decision process_

   - Bad-ish